Perinatal grief: experiencing and dealing with loss

 Ultimately, it's about letting go.
 About creating the necessary relationship with patients.
 Teaching them how to manage pain, navigate the grieving process in a healthy way...
 For all of this, the role of the physician and the clinical psychologist are fundamental.

-If you are interested in this article and would like to be assisted by a professional expert in this subject, do not hesitate to call us at the following telephone numbers -91 387 51 72/73/74 or make an appointment for an in-person consultation.
+If you found this article interesting and would like to be assisted by a professional expert on this topic, please do not hesitate to call us at the following telephone numbers -91 387 51 72/73/74 or request an appointment for an in-person consultation.

 Leave a reply